jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 We make classes because they allow us to automate common calculations.
 For example, all structures have a `density`, which is easily calculated once you know the lattice and atomic sites.
 You can access this and other properties through our structure object.
 Try typing `nacl_structure.density` in the python terminal and hit enter.
 It should tell you the density!

 Now what about other properties for the lattice, like volume, angles, and vectors?
 For the sake of organization, the `Structure` class has a sub-class called `lattice`, and within `lattice` we find properties like `volume`.
-Try out these in your python terminal (only run one line at a time!):
+Try out these in your python terminal (only run one line at a time):

 ```
 nacl_structure.lattice.volume